alphastrata/shadplay/bevy-shaders-cheatsheet.md

 I've found the whole 'shader-land' story around Bevy to be pretty impenetrable, this is a small attempt to collect some of my notes -- made public in the hope it will alleviate the potential suffering of others.

+You will see single-letter-variables in shaders everywhere!
+Don't contribute to the problem, be part of the solution.

 ______________________________________________________________________

 ## Contents: